rchain/architecture-docs/contracts/contract-design.rst

 Rho-calculus: A Concurrent Model of Computation for the Blockchain
 ===================================================================

 Despite the growing body of knowledge in support of concurrency, there are relatively few programming languages that address concurrent processing in their core model.
 Generally speaking, *concurrency is a structural property that allows processes to execute with maximum independence*.
-Concurrent design practices commit to abstracting as much as possible into each process, leaving finely structured touch points for them to communicate when necessary and complete when they don't.

 RChain, and any other Blockchain(BC)-based platform, admits the inevitable and significant computational overhead of a consensus mechanism.
 With the consensus overhead in mind, RChain chose the **rho-calculus** model of concurrent computation.